Telemedicine

 Telemedicine allows remote medical teams to consult with a whole network of experts whenever they are confronted with cases that go beyond their immediate capacities.

-With no access to advanced diagnostic tools or specialist expertise, medical workers in places that are more difficult to access or remote often have limited abilities to fully understand many of their patients’ more complex symptoms, and therefore can’t necessarily always provide advanced lifesaving care.
+With no access to advanced diagnostic tools or specialist expertise, medical workers in places that are more difficult to access or remote often have limited abilities to fully understand many of their patients’ more complex symptoms and therefore can’t necessarily always provide advanced lifesaving care.
 Doctors Without Borders/Médecins Sans Frontières (MSF) began introducing telemedicine into its field operations in 2010.

-Scaling up new technologies can be difficult at the best of times, and the fact that much of MSF’s work involves urgent crisis response in resource-poor settings has provided additional challenges.
+Scaling up new technologies can be difficult at the best of times, and the fact that much of MSF’s work involves urgent crisis response in low resource settings has provided additional challenges.
 Over the last few years, thousands of cases have been managed using MSF’s telemedicine services — representing thousands of patients who would otherwise have not received the kind of critical clinical diagnoses that are often taken for granted in places with more advanced health systems.

-Those numbers alone suggest that telemedicine can play a fundamental role in MSF’s humanitarian mission, and help the organization deliver urgently needed healthcare to places where there is otherwise little or no access to medicine.
+Those numbers alone suggest that telemedicine can play a fundamental role in MSF’s humanitarian mission, and help the organization deliver needed healthcare to places where there is otherwise little or no access to medicine.

 What is telemedicine?